-Report on the Audit of the Separate Financial Statements Opinion
+Report on the Audit of the Consolidated Financial Statements Opinion

-We have audited the separate financial statements of Sofiyska Voda AD (the Company) as set out on pages 3 to 65, which comprise the separate statement of financial position as at 31 December 2017, and the separate statement of profit or loss and other comprehensive income, separate statement of changes in equity and separate statement of cash flows for the year then ended, and notes to the separate financial statements, comprising significant accounting policies and other explanatory information.
+We have audited the consolidated financial statements of Sofiyska Voda AD (the Company) and its subsidiary (together the Group) as set out on pages 3 to 65, which comprise the consolidated statement of financial position as at 31 December 2017, and the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, comprising significant accounting policies and other explanatory information.

-In our opinion, the accompanying separate financial statements give a true and fair view of the unconsolidated financial position of the Company as at 31 December 2017, and of its unconsolidated financial performance and its unconsolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union (EU).
+In our opinion, the accompanying consolidated financial statements give a true and fair view of the consolidated financial position of the Group as at 31 December 2017, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union (EU).